-A programme of tensile testing with a difference has just been completed for the Japan Research and Development Center which is working closely with the TWI Industrial Member, Nippon Steel Corporation.
+A programme of tensile testing with a difference was recently completed at TWI for the Japan Research and Development Center which is working closely with the TWI Industrial Member, Nippon Steel Corporation.

 The tests were carried out within a pressure vessel containing high purity hydrogen, at a pressure of 450barg.
 They were performed at both ambient temperature and 85°C.

 The work, in conjunction with similar testing in Japan by NSC, provides input to Japanese planning for the hydrogen economy.
 In particular, test data are required to ensure the safe performance of hydrogen storage and handling systems for automotive applications, on board vehicles.

 The facility to house and service the mechanical test machine and pressure vessel was designed and built over some eight months, and the tensile test programme was then completed.
 Following the successful development and use of this equipment, a second equipment development phase was recently initiated to provide a complementary and more advanced testing facility.